arkovia/acts/territories-act.md

 Australian Territories are areas where full Australian juristiction applies.
 Arkovia will not exercise juristiction in these areas

 ### Segment 2: Territory list
-Will be completed in the future
+- Uncomplete

 ### Segment 3: Addition of territories
-The Arkovian Government may decide to add more territories, all additions must go through the Genesis Council
+The Arkovian Government may decide to add more territories, all territorial changes must be approved by the Genesis Council

 ### Segment 4: Removal of territories
 Removal of an Australian territory may arise from different reasons, such as: